ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 package,
 rename the package to the default name `ecflow-latest-Linux.deb`.

+The image installs the package with `apt-get`, together with the runtime libraries the package depends on.

 The ecflow server port is configurable via the `ECFLOW_SERVER_PORT` environment variable (default `8888`).

 Run the image with, for example: